CreepyCrawler14/KevinBot/README.md

 xdg-open Kevin_1-3.html

-Or you can just directly download and run the most recent version of KevinBot
+Or you can just directly download and run Kevin_1-3.html

 # Contact Information